 18 sure-fire ways to stop post-holiday stress in its tracks

 Does the post-holiday comedown always get you down?
 Here’s our ultimate stress management guide for shifting work anxiety, jetlag and even any extra pounds from the holiday buffet...

-From inbox explosion to jet lag, the bump back to reality after the most relaxing of holidays can make it seem like you were never away.
+From inbox explosion to jet lag, the bump back to reality after even the most relaxing of holidays can make it seem like you were never away.
+Sound familiar?

 If the ultimate Monday blues are getting you down, fret not.
-To make the transition as painless as possible, we asked five wellbeing and health experts for their top stress relief tips for tackling stress at work, beating jetlag and getting back on the healthy living wagons asap.
-With their essential checklist for beating the post-holiday blues to hand, hopefully surviving your first week back on home soil will be as bump-free a journey as possible.
+To make the transition as painless as possible, we've asked five wellbeing and health experts for their top stress relief tips for tackling stress at work, beating jetlag and getting back on the healthy living wagons ASAP.

 1. Start now